jgm/gitit/README.markdown

         access_log /var/log/nginx/wiki.example.com.log main;
     }

-Reload your nginx config and you should be good all set.
+Reload your nginx config and you should be all set.

 Proxying to `http://mysite.com/wiki`